p4535992/foundryvtt-automated-polymorpher/README.md

 ### sequencer

 This module uses the [sequencer](https://github.com/fantasycalendar/FoundryVTT-Sequencer/) library.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.
+It is a hard dependency.

 ### warpgate